Career Coach, Professional Resume Writer, Freelance Writer

 “should I tell my boss I’m looking for another job?“

 Disclosing that you are job hunting can be a sensitive topic.
 You don’t want to sever your relationship with your employer, so it is important that you approach this conversation with a lot of caution.
-Here, we’ll look at what you need to consider before deciding to share your job search with your boss.
+Here, we’ll look at what you need to consider before sharing your job search with your boss.

 Think Before Talking to Your Boss: What to Consider